-VIDEO: Valet saves woman from mugging suspect
+Video: Valet saves woman from mugging suspect

-DOWNTOWN LOS ANGELES --Video of an attempting mugging in downtown Los Angeles is serving as a reminder to be aware of your surroundings.
+LOS ANGELES, California --Video of an attempted mugging in downtown Los Angeles is serving as a reminder to be aware of your surroundings.

 Los Angeles police posted the video of a woman walking near 11th Street and Flower last week while looking at her phone.